| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 the nose to spark the racing bug.
 It was a chance to see some friends and talk and watch

+some racing.
 Motor parts are still waiting to be ordered as special deals take

 time put together, but saves money.
 I had hoped to be able to fire and test the new motor